-Have you noticed that the “Unknown Sources” section on your Oculus Quest has gone missing?
+Have you noticed that the “Unknown Sources” section on your Meta Quest has gone missing?
 A recent change to the Oculus Quest developer policy has affected some VR headsets.
-Luckily, there is a fix to the Oculus Quest Unknown Sources missing problem and we’ll show what it is below!
+Luckily, there is a fix to the Meta Quest Unknown Sources missing problem, and we’ll show what it is below!

-If this guide didn’t help you solve your problems, comment down at the bottom and we will try to help you out.
+If this guide didn’t help you solve your problems, comment at the bottom, and we will try to help you.

-Why are your Oculus Quest Unknown Sources missing?
+Why are your Meta Quest Unknown Sources missing?

-The reason you no longer see the “Unknown Sources” tab option in your Oculus Quest library is because of developer mode changes that Oculus introduced back in September 2020.
-Those changes require developers to provide authentication in order to get access to developer content.
+You no longer see the “Unknown Sources” tab option in your Quest library because of developer mode changes that Oculus introduced back in September 2020.
+Those changes require developers to provide authentication to get access to developer content.

 For most people who aren’t game developers, Developer Mode is the level that allows you to see your “Unknown Sources” games tab.
 This is the folder where all sideloaded content from SideQuest or adbLink appears.